Siemens-Healthineers/K2s/addons/monitoring/README.md

 ### Access using ingress

-To access monitoring dashboard via ingress, the ingress nginx or the ingress traefik addon has to enabled.
+To access monitoring dashboard via ingress, the ingress nginx, ingress nginx-gw, or ingress traefik addon has to be enabled.
 Once the addons are enabled, then the monitoring dashboard UI can be accessed at the following URL: <https://k2s.cluster.local/monitoring>

 _Note:_ If a proxy server is configured in the Windows Proxy settings, please add the hosts **k2s.cluster.local** as a proxy override.